 What to Expect After a Contact Lens Exam

-After wearing the trial lenses for a short period of time, you’ll return for a follow-up visit.
+After wearing the trial prescription contact lenses for a short period of time, you’ll return for a follow-up visit.
 Together, you and the doctor will ensure that your trial lenses fit properly, are comfortable and provide good vision.
-The doctor will then prescribe you a contact lens prescription.
+The doctor will then give you a contact lens prescription.